-- The exam may be a minimum of 85 questions or a maximum of 205 questions for the PN exam and a minimum of 75 questions or a maximum of 265 questions for the RN exam (15 questions will be pre-test questions that are not scored). - It may take up to six hours to take the exam. - The length of time it takes to complete the exam is not an indication of success/failure on the exam. - Candidates must select an answer before proceeding to the next test item.
+- The exam may be at least 85 questions, a maximum of 205 questions for the PN exam, and a minimum of 75 questions or a maximum of 265 questions for the RN exam (15 questions will be pre-test questions not scored). - It may take up to six hours to take the exam. - The length of time it takes to complete the exam is not an indication of success/failure on the exam. - Candidates must select an answer before proceeding to the next test item.
 There is no backtracking to previous questions once they are answered and confirmed. - The NCLEX exam is composed of a variety of item formats.
-These may include, but are not limited to, multiple-choice items that require more than one response, math calculations, and fill-in-the-blank items.
+These may include multiple-choice items that require more than one response, math calculations, and fill-in-the-blank items.
 Newer formats may also include charts, tables, or graphic images.
 Most items that are available to be administered to candidates will remain the standard, four-option, multiple-choice items.
-Samples of the alternate item formats can be seen on the NCLEX website. - Candidates are monitored while taking the exam (in person, on video and audio). - Candidates must apply for and be granted special accommodations for testing with the Department of Safety and Professional Services (DSPS). - If a candidate fails the NCLEX, there must be at least 45 days between the first and second exam attempt. - If a candidate fails the NCLEX, and was issued a temporary license, it is no longer valid. - For up-to-date information about the entire testing process, please go to https://portal.ncsbn.org/
+Samples of the alternate item formats can be seen on the NCLEX website. - Candidates are monitored while taking the exam (in person, on video and audio). - Candidates must apply for and be granted special accommodation for testing with the Department of Safety and Professional Services (DSPS). - If a candidate fails the NCLEX, there must be at least 45 days between the first and second exam attempt. - If a candidate fails the NCLEX, and was issued a temporary license, it is no longer valid. - For up-to-date information about the entire testing process, please go to https://portal.ncsbn.org/